kencormack/pistar-lastqso/README.md

       enabled: YSF2DMR, YSF2NXDN, YSF2P25, DMR2YSR, and DMR2NXDN.
       If enabled, the mode will show a "1".
 Disabled will show a "0".

-      The last line shows a number of counters.
+      The sixth line shows a number of counters.
 The counters repre- sent the following: DMR traffic, YSF traffic, Kerchunks, Errors, Warnings, and Restarts since program launch.
 Regarding the restarts, expect typically two such events per day... rotation